Music producers in Uganda

 Music production in Uganda has greatly evolved and improved over the years.
 Many music producers have joined the industry over the years which has led to the rapid growth of the music production industry in Uganda.
 Uganda has welcomed a number of talented new music producers, while maintaining the experienced producers who have been gracing the Uganda music industry with massive hits for decades.

 Some prominent Ugandan music producers are;

 Benon Mugumbya

 Benon Mugumbya was once considered one of the most iconic music producers in Uganda.
 He is the founder of the Record label Swangz Avenue, one of the best record labels in Uganda.

+Jack Rollen

+Ezra Colgate Onenchan Jackson popularly known as Jack Rollen is a Ugandan music producer.

+He started his career as a songwriter back in 2016 where he contributed to the writing of the "Waitu" my musician Rapa Dico in Hoima.